DeutscherBundesjugendring/epartool/README.md

 **PLEASE MAKE SURE THAT YOUR DB AND FILES ARE ALL BACKED UP BEFORE PERFORMING AN UPDATE.**

 If a new version of the application is released, the update process is analogous to the installation process.
 Apart from updating the project files and all its dependencies, a database patch might have to be applied.
-The patches will be located in the `vendor/dbjr/tool/data/db-migrations`.
+The patches are located in the `vendor/dbjr/tool/data/db-migrations`.
 Please see the release notes and upgrade notes for the version being installed for more details about how to proceed.